 Requests for Information

-It is critical to stay on top of Requests for Information (RFIs) in real-time; otherwise, RFIs go unanswered, which could create a major delay on your project.
+It’s critical to stay on top of Requests for Information (RFIs) in real time; otherwise, RFIs go unanswered, which could create a major delay on your project.
 Having the whole team–office workers and those in the field–on the same Web-based construction management system facilitates centralized communications for everyone involved in submitting and responding to RFIs.

 Initiate RFIs from the Office or Job Site